AckerlyXu/heima/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

     You won't be able to use the web app until you set connection strings in the Azure environment in the next section.
 You'll see either an error page or the home page depending on web app and database creation options you chose earlier.

 ### Configure the web app to use your Azure SQL database and storage account.
 It's a security best practice to [avoid putting sensitive information such as connection strings in files that are stored in source code repositories](http://www.asp.net/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/source-control#secrets).
 Azure provides a way to do that: you can set connection string and other setting values in the Azure environment, and ASP.NET configuration APIs automatically pick up these values when the app runs in Azure.
-You can set these values in Azure by using **Server Explorer**, the Azure Portal Preview, Windows PowerShell, or the cross-platform command-line interface.
+You can set these values in Azure by using **Server Explorer**, the Azure Portal, Windows PowerShell, or the cross-platform command-line interface.
 For more information, see [How Application Strings and Connection Strings Work](https://azure.microsoft.com/blog/2013/07/17/windows-azure-web-sites-how-application-strings-and-connection-strings-work/).

 In this section you use **Server Explorer** to set connection string values in Azure.